-Venice, Venezia, City of Bridges, City of Light, City of Water, and Queen of the Adriatic, La Serenissima are all descriptive names for this amazing city located on a group of sinking islands in the middle of a lagoon in NE Italy.
+Venice, the most beautiful city in the world, has many different names: Venezia, City of Bridges, City of Light, City of Water, Queen of the Adriatic, and La Serenissima — all descriptive names for this amazing city located on a group of sinking islands in the middle of a lagoon in NE Italy.

 There really is no place on earth like Venice (not even in Las Vegas!).
 This is truly one of the top locations in the world to photograph.

-Photographing Venice is the perfect opportunity for finding hidden photographic gems and inspiring your creativity.
+Photographing Venice is the perfect opportunity to find hidden photographic gems and inspire your creativity.

 We invite you to join Jim and Magrit for our Venice Photo Tour in this magical city.
 It is truly one of the places not to be missed, especially for photographers.

 Our days will be spent exploring the maze of narrow lanes and bridges and visiting and photographing iconic images as well as off-the-beaten-track scenes.

 We will take a boat ride to Burano, one of the most colorful places on earth.

 We’ll stay at a charming B&B with a wonderful breakfast buffet, run graciously by a Venetian family, and their friendly staff.
 Paolo, the silver-haired owner, used to be a celebrated gondola racer in his youth (only in Venice!).